Vegan Breakfast Hash

 Step 1: Peel and dice up the sweet potatoes.
 Wash and dice the russet potatoes.

-Step 2: Place the diced potatoes in a large 9 by 13 baking dish.
+Step 2: Place the diced potatoes into a large 9 by 13 baking dish.
 Drizzle them with the olive oil, then add the spices and toss it all together until the potatoes are coated evenly.

 Step 3: Place the potatoes in the oven at 450 degrees.
 Roast the potatoes at 450 degrees for 40-50 minutes, checking and stirring ever 20 minutes, until crispy.